 PiHKAL is the extraordinary record of the authors’ years exploring the chemistry and transformational power of phenethylamines.
 This book belongs in the library of anyone seeking a rational, enlightened and candid perspective on psychedelic drugs.

-Although Sasha and Ann have put Book II of PiHKAL in the public domain, available to anyone, I strongly encourage you to buy a copy.
-We owe them—and there’s still nothing quite like holding a real book in your hands.
+Though Sasha and Ann have put Book II of PiHKAL in the public domain, available to anyone, I strongly encourage you to buy a copy.
+We owe them — and there’s still nothing quite like holding a real book in your hands.

 PiHKAL (ISBN 0-9630096-0-5) is available for US$24.50 (plus $10 domestic first-class shipping) from Transform Press.